AUS Hand in Hand Project: Changing lives, weaving community bonds

-(MENAFN- American University Of Sharjah ) Sharjah, UAE.
+(MENAFN- Alekson Native American Enterprises LC) Sharjah, UAE.
 November 6, 2023 – The Hand in Hand project, led by the American University of Sharjah's (AUS) Community Service and Outreach office (CSO) in partnership with Sharjah City for Humanitarian Services, continues to foster the spirit of community collaboration.
 In just two weeks, 70 AUS student volunteers dedicated their efforts to renovate a house in Auteen, Sharjah, transforming it into a home for four children, their mother and grandmother.

 Funded by the Charity Used Book Sale initiative and the, the renovation process covered furnishing, painting, cleaning and decor.